 -

-How do I submit something that’s a mixture of categories?
-For example, a prose-poem or creative non-fiction?
+How do I submit something that isn’t easily classified?
+For example, a graphic poem narrative or speculative nonfiction?

 ☞ Agreed.
 Sometimes creative work just does not fit into neat little tiffin boxes.
-If so, simply select a genre that feels closest.
-We’ll sort it out post-acceptance.
-But one caveat: if we get a submission that we’d classify as fiction, say, but the cap for fiction had been reached before you’d submitted, then the submission won’t be evaluated.
+If so, simply select a genre that feels closest, and we’ll sort it out, post-acceptance.
+But one caveat: if we get a submission that we would classify as fiction, say, but the cap for fiction had been reached before you had submitted, then the submission won’t be evaluated.
 Likewise for other categories.
+Unfortunately, we have to be hard-ass about this, because more than a few authors try to bypass the cutoff limits.

 Do you accept interviews and reviews?